USDA-FSA/fsa-design-system/guides/applications/header.md

 layout: guide
 parent: "Applications"
 title: "Header"
-intro: "FSA Applications should all have a consistant header and shall utilize the styles defined in the Design System without editing the CSS framework."
+intro: "FSA Applications shall have a consistent header and shall utilize the header component (and associated styles) defined in the Design System.
+Only certain aspects of the header may be customized for individual applications (specified below).
+Fonts, colors, alignment, etc shall not be modified from the common header component provided by the design system.
+Nor shall applications add customizations such as logos, imagery, icons, etc."

 ---